4.2. 3 Story Building: Sensitivity Analysis

 Note

 1. The first lines containing pset will be read by the application when the file is selected and the application will autopopulate the Random Variables w and k in the RV tab with this same variable name.
 It is of course possible to explicitly use Random Variables without the pset command by “RV.**variable name” in the input file.
-However, no random variables will be autopopulated if user chooses this route.
+However, no random variables will be auto-populated if the user chooses this route.

 Warning

 Do not place the file in your root, downloads, or desktop folder as when the application runs it will copy the contents on the directories and subdirectories containing this file multiple times (a copy will be made for each sample specified).
-If you are like us, your root, Downloads or Documents folders contains and awful lot of files and when the backend workflow runs you will slowly find you will run out of disk space!
+If you are like us, your root, Downloads or Documents folders contain an awful lot of files and when the backend workflow runs you will slowly find you will run out of disk space!

 4.2.1.
 Global Sensitivity Analysis